IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 * `dataAttribute` - Required when input tuple has more than one attribute.
 Specifies the name of the attribute which content is about to be written to the output object.
 The attribute should has `rstring` or `blob` SPL type.
 Required when input tuple has more than one attribute and the storage format is set to `raw`.
 * `objectNameAttribute` - If set, it points to the attribute containing an object name.
+The operator will close the object when value of this attribute changes.
 * `encoding` - Specifies the character encoding that is used in the output object.
 * `headerRow` - If specified the header line with the parameter content will be generated in the output object.